donut-party/datapotato/README.md

 ;; The datapotato schema defines `ent-types`, which roughly correspond to db ;; tables.
-Below, the ent-types are `:user`, `:post`, and `:like.` The ent-type ;; schemas include a `:generate` key, which includes the `:schema` used to ;; generate records fo that type.
+Below, the ent-types are `:user`, `:post`, and `:like.` The ent-type ;; schemas include a `:generate` key, which includes the `:schema` used to ;; generate records for that type.
 The `:relations` key specifies how ents ;; reference each other.
 Relations correspond to foreign keys.

 (def potato-schema